lit/lit/dev-docs/design/how-lit-works.md

 # Rendering

 lit-html templates are only a description of the UI.
 They must be rendered to affect the DOM.
-While there are a few internal phases to rendering, to the author there appear to be only two: define and render.
+While there are a few internal phases to rendering, to users of Lit there appear to be only two: define and render.

 Templates are most often written as functions that return a lit-html `TemplateResult`: